-Paper ID: MA033 Tidal Wave Height Estimation on The Southern Coast of Java Island Using Fuzzy Kalman Filter Didik Khusnul Arif 1, a), Amelia Margaretha Santoso 2, b) and Erna Apriliani 3, c) 1,2,3 Department of Mathematics, Faculty of Science and Data Analytics Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia a) Corresponding author: didik@matematika.its.ac.id b) ameliamargaretha98@gmail.com c) april@matematika.its.ac.id Abstract.
-Considering that Indonesia has the second longest coastline in the world, information about tide height plays an important role.
-So far, tide height is only known at points where tidal station is available.
-Tide heights in areas without tidal station can be estimated using data assimilation method such as Kalman filter.
-In this study, the Fuzzy Kalman Filter (FKF) method is applied to a mathematical model of tidal waves to estimate tide height on the southern coast of Java.
-The estimation will be obtained at points with and without measurement data which are located in the coastal area between Pacitan and Sendang Biru tide stations.
-The points are determined with the help of a grid.
-After the grid is created, the depth at all points is obtained using interpolation and the initial and boundary conditions are determined.
-The FKF simulation results are compared with Ensemble Kalman Filter (EnKF) which has shown good performance in previous study.
-From the simulation results, it is found that the RMSE values of FKF are greater than those of EnKF which indicates poor estimation results.
-Therefore, the estimation is then done by combining fuzzy logic with EnKF which is called Fuzzy Ensemble Kalman Filter (FEnKF).
-Based on the simulation results, FEnKF gives smaller RMSE values than EnKF meaning FEnKF give better estimation of tide height than EnKF.
+Paper ID: MA033 Tidal Wave Height Estimation on The Southern Coast of Java Island Using Fuzzy Kalman Filter Didik Khusnul Arif1, a), Amelia Margaretha Santoso2, b) and Erna Apriliani3, c) Department of Mathematics, Faculty of Science and Data Analytics Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia a) Corresponding author: didik@matematika.its.ac.id b) ameliamargaretha98@gmail.com c) april@matematika.its.ac.id Abstract.
+As a maritime country with the second longest coastline in the world, information about sea conditions in Indonesia such as tidal wave height plays an important role.
+However, the limited number of tide stations available causes a lack of information on the tides height.
+The tidal wave height in areas without tide stations can be estimated using data assimilation methods such as the Kalman filter.
+Kalman filter can also be combined with fuzzy logic, also known as Fuzzy Kalman filter (FKF).
+In this study the FKF method will be applied to the mathematical model of tidal waves to estimate tidal wave height in the coast of Java island, focusing in the area between Pacitan and Sendang Biru tide stations.
+Estimations will be carried out at the points determined with the help of a map grid, and the estimation results obtained using FKF will be analyzed and compared with the observation data taken from the tide stations to see whether the estimation provides good result.
 Keywords: Data Assimilation; Fuzzy Logic; Java Island; Kalman Filter; Tidal Wave.

-Paper ID: MA035 On Powering Adjacency and Antiadjacency Matrices of a Directed Graph Muhammad Irfan Arsyad Prayitno^{1, a)} and Kiki Arianti Sugeng^{2, b)} 1Department of Mathematics, Faculty of Mathematics and Natural Sciences, University of Indonesia, Depok 16424, West Java, Indonesia 1662 a)Corresponding author: mirfanaps@sci.ui.ac.id b)kiki@sci.ui.ac.id Abstract.
+Paper ID: MA035 On Powering Adjacency and Antiadjacency Matrices of a Directed Graph Muhammad Irfan Arsyad Prayitno1, a) and Kiki Arianti Sugeng2, b) Department of Mathematics, Faculty of Mathematics and Natural Sciences, University of Indonesia, Depok 16424, West Java, Indonesia 1662 a)Corresponding author: mirfanaps@sci.ui.ac.id b)kiki@sci.ui.ac.id Abstract.
 Adjacency and antiadjacency matrices are the representation matrices of a directed graph.
 From the earlier papers, its have been known that the powering of the adjacency matrix of a directed graph can be used to find the number of directed paths and cycles.
 However, we found that there is a case which the theorem does not work.
 Therefore, in this paper, we will extend the powering of the adjacency matrix of a directed graph and also give the additional requirement so that the properties are worked.
 We also generalized the case for general directed graph, which means the graph might have loop(s) and digon(s).
 On the other hand, we also give the representation of the powering of the antiadjacency matrix.
 Keywords: Adjacency matrix, antiadjacency matrix, digon, directed graph, loop.